ERASMUS SMITH SCHOOLS ARCHIVE

 Other useful finding aids include the “Faithful to Our Trust, a History of the Erasmus Smith Trust and The High School Dublin” by WJR Wallace is unavailable for sale but can be downloaded as a free PDF: Faithful to Our Trust book text.
 The book can be word searched to find information on your topic.

 The Archive is open for researcher in-person visits, generally only from Monday-Wednesday.
 Access is strictly by appointment only as only one person is allowed in the facility at a time.

-Due to ongoing Covid-19 concerns and possible restrictions please continue to email for queries to check collections queries with the Archivist before arranging a visit.
+Please continue to email for queries to check collections queries with the Archivist before arranging a visit.

 Researchers are invited to come to the Archive facility to conduct primary research.
 Access is strictly by appointment only.
 Hours of access are Monday to Wednesday 10:30 am to 5:00 pm.
 There is no charge for access although fees can apply to requests by email or post.
 The Archive is located on the grounds of The High School, Dublin.

 Archive information brochure click archive brochure

 Queries will be dealt with via email or phone as much as possible.